yoavg/nlp2024-2025/ass3/README.md

 You need to create a dataset of at least 20 queries and their expected answers, each of the 20 queries form a different page.
 Submit a `queries.csv` file with 5 columns, in this order:

-- The ID of the page containing the answer (the ID is derived from the filename.
+- The ID of the page containing the answer (the ID has 8 numbers and letters, and is derived from the filename.
 Each file has the form `pages/ID.html` )
 - The first paraphrase of the question or query
 - The second paraphrase of the question or query
 - "True" if you expect to all the answer to appear on this page, and "False" if this query may have additional parts of the answer in other pages.